-\begin{remark} We notice that the high order term $|\hat\psi|^4$ appears only in the energy formula on the spacelike hypersurface $\Sigma_0$ and on the spacelike part of hypersurface $\mathcal{S}_T$.
-This term can be controled by remain terms in energy formula by using the Sobolev embedding $H^1\hookrightarrow L^6$ on spacelike hypersurfaces (see Lemma \ref{Sobolev} below). \end{remark}
+\begin{remark} We note that the higher-order term $|\hat{\psi}|^4$ appears only in the energy formula on the spacelike hypersurface $\Sigma_0$ and on the spacelike part of the hypersurface $\mathcal{S}_T$.
+This term can be controlled by the remaining terms in the energy formula using the Sobolev embedding $H^1 \hookrightarrow L^6$ on spacelike hypersurfaces (see Lemma~\ref{Sobolev} below). \end{remark}